parpalak/rose/README.md

 // 'I have to make up a <i>content</i>. &middot; I have changed the <i>content</i>.'
 ```

-Words in snippets are highlighted the same way as in titles.
+Words in the snippets are highlighted the same way as in titles.

 If building snippets takes a lot of time, try to use pagination to reduce the number of snippets processed.